-Stocks are a great option for long-term wealth creation, but many do not offer investors a dividend/passive income stream, which is very important for some people.
-These vehicles are great options for individuals such as retirees, who need cash flow to pay bills in retirement, or parents with large families who have high expenses but need to save for retirement.
-These funds help these types of investors to save and grow wealth over time whilst also giving them cash flow to meet costs in the interim.
+Stocks are an excellent option for long-term wealth creation, but many do not offer investors a dividend/passive income stream, which is very important for some people.
+These vehicles are great options for retirees who need cash flow to pay bills in retirement or parents with large families who have high expenses but need to save for retirement.
+These funds help these types of investors preserve and grow wealth over time while also giving them cash flow to meet costs in the interim.

 This article will look at a sub-section of passive investment vehicles, monthly income funds/ETFs.
 These investment vehicles provide investors with a way to benefit from the growth of their capital over time through returns on the investments and get a passive income stream from dividends paid by them every month.
 They are far more versatile than bonds or vehicles that automatically reinvest dividends as they give investors tax benefits, liquidity and passive income.

 Best Monthly Income Investments in Canada

 Here Are The Best Monthly Income Funds In Canada –